expra-frankfurt/wise25/lecture/content/ethics.md

-# Privacy policy and ethical research
+# Ethical research and privacy policies